betterscientificsoftware/bssw.io/Articles/Blog/2025-02-coding-stanards-for-sustainable-software.md

 **Scrum**

 You will be part of a Scrum team.
-Following Scrum itself is not the sole goal or indicator of developing sustainable software; it is an integral part of delivering valued software to our customers.
+Following Scrum itself is not the sole goal or indicator of developing sustainable software; Scrum is an integral part of delivering valued software to our customers.
 However, without the remaining standards and practices, we risk delivering software with a lot of technical debt.

 When estimating stories using points, we will allocate time for daily refactoring by including that effort as part of the estimate.